Community Harvest Project

 This is a Sustainable Food Systems Program partnership project with the State College Food Bank.
-The mission of Food Bank Harvest is to harvest surplus produce from area farms and send it to food pantries and other emergency food providers across Centre County.
-Our main farm partners in 2018 include Food Bank Farm and the Penn State Horticulture Farm, as well as several area farms
+Established in 2018, the mission of Community Harvest is to harvest surplus produce from area farms and distribute it to food pantries and other emergency food providers across Centre County.
+Key partners include the State College Food Bank, Meals on Wheels, Food Bank Farm and the Penn State Horticulture Farm, as well as several area farms

 Learn how you can volunteer to help support this initiative on the Community Harvest Project website.
 Contact Mary Lemmon at (814) 574-9656, or firstname.lastname@example.org with any questions about the program or to get involved.

 You can also read about the experience that Katrina Weakland, 2017-18 Food Systems AmeriCorps member, had with this project here.

 Our Youth Education Project Team allows students to engage with local children and discuss topics that are at the root of the Student Farm’s mission at Penn State.
 We strive to provide classes with educational, hands-on activities that will help them to be more aware of where their food comes from and the choices that they’re making, because they are the future of the planet and its prosperity.
 Using the Farm and our experiences with it as teaching tools, we can demonstrate these topics, and many others, to the youth of our community.

 You can learn more about our youth education programs in the blog posts below.

 If you are a school or group interested in an interactive farm tour, a presentation in the classroom, or both, we have lectures that include topics such as agroecology, vermiculture, food waste, sustainability in agriculture, and mindfulness.
 Contact email@example.com to set up a tour.